UUֱ

 As the owner of Drones Gator, Paul has developed expertise in project coordination, cross-functional team management, and ensuring collaboration across different time zones.
 His role requires him to oversee multiple projects, align deliverables with client expectations, and implement management principles.

-Paul Posea offers practical advice for prospective online management students, emphasizing the importance of adaptability and problem-solving in the field.
+Business owner, Paul Posea, offers some advice for prospective online management students studying at the associate level.
+Specifically, he discusses the importance of adaptability and problem-solving in the field.
 He explains that while structured planning is crucial, projects don’t always go as expected, making it essential to “change direction, solve problems, and make decisions based on data.”

-Risk management is another critical skill, as anticipating challenges and addressing them early can prevent major disruptions.
-His insights highlight that successful managers balance strategic planning with flexibility, ensuring that teams stay on track even in dynamic environments.
+Risk management is another critical skill.
+Anticipating challenges and addressing them early can prevent major disruptions.
+Posea explains that successful managers balance strategic planning with flexibility, ensuring that teams stay on track even in dynamic environments.

 When considering career growth, Paul highlights the distinction between a business degree and a PMP (Project Management Professional) certification.
 “A degree gives you a broad understanding of leadership, business strategy, and how teams work together, while a PMP certification shows that you can use methodologies correctly,” he explains.
 He recommends earning a degree to establish a strong foundation, with a PMP serving as a career accelerator.